Shilpa-31/Shilpa-31/README.md

 ###

-<h3 align="center">Passionate about leveraging data to build smarter, data-driven solutions based in Dublin, Ireland.</h3>
+<h3 align="center">Software engineer with 3 years of experience working with Android (Java/Kotlin) and an MSc in Data Analytics, combining excellent engineering abilities with the ability to solve problems using data based in Dublin, Ireland.</h3>

 ###